Property Management in Sacramento, Placer, El Dorado and Yolo Counties since 1976.

 Expert Management of Residential Rental Property

 There are many different reasons homeowners may want a property management company.
 Perhaps you do not want to deal with the stress of screening potential tenants, collecting rent, or handling property maintenance issues.
 Our team has been helping property owners in the Sacramento region since 1976.
 Our powerful marketing tools enable us to place quality tenants quickly.
 Most importantly, our meticulous tenant screening process has earned us an incredibly low eviction rate.
-99.8% of tenants placed are not evicted - a record that has been true for over 35 years in a row.
+99.8% of tenants placed are not evicted - a record that has been true for over 35 years.

 For our tenants, we have an easy-to-use portal that lets them pay rent online easily.
 Owners can also see payments and overall profits in their own interface via our property management software.
 Let the experienced team at Tiner Property Management take care of your rental property.